A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

 \subsubsection{Solution}

 Our problem statement contains an inceptive solution and defining principle for interactive computation, namely \emph{induction of knowledge} (\cf Section~\ref{section:EpistemicExplication}).
 Our task is thus to make this principle precise.
 This in turn leads us to defining the concept of an \emph{interactive proof} (or \emph{certificate}) whose effect is to induce the knowledge of its proof goal (or statement of certification) in the intended interpretation context (\cf Section~\ref{section:EpistemicExplication}).
-The present paper is intended to be such an interactive proof: its proof goal is the goal stated in Section~\ref{section:Goal}, and its intended interpretation context is the set of logically educated readers fluent in English.
+Thereby, we identify proofs (and thus certificates) with messages (for more views on these three concepts, see \cite{Asperti:ProofMessageCertificate})): \begin{description} \item[\textbf{Messages as proofs}] Any (well-formed) message, cryptographic or not, can prove something (cf.\ Theorem~\ref{theorem:SomeUsefulDeducibleLogicalLaws}.15) and thus is a (potential) proof. \item[\textbf{Proofs as messages}] Any proof (a finite syntactic object) can obviously be transmitted and thus is a (potential) message. \end{description} The present paper is intended to be such an interactive proof: its proof goal is the goal stated in Section~\ref{section:Goal}, and its intended interpretation context is the set of logically educated readers fluent in English.
+Note that our interactive proofs, just like proof constructions defined in terms of interactive Turing-machines \cite{ZeroKnowledge}, need not have a proof-tree structure in the sense of classical proof theory \cite{HBProofTheory}.
 Our interactive proofs are also \emph{formal social} proofs in that they partially reconcile two distinct viewpoints on mathematical proofs \cite{ProofTheoryIntro}: \begin{quotation} The first view is that proofs are social conventions by which mathematicians convince one another of the truth of theorems.
 That is to say, a proof is expressed in natural language plus possibly symbols and figures, and is sufficient to convince an expert of the correctness of a theorem.
 Examples of social proofs include the kinds of proofs that are presented in conversations or published in articles.
 Of course, it is impossible to precisely define what constitutes a valid proof in this social sense; and, the standards for valid proofs may vary with the audience and over time.
 The second view of proofs is more narrow in scope: in this view, a proof consists of a string of symbols which satisfy some precisely stated set of rules and which prove a theorem, which itself must also be expressed as a string of symbols.
 According to this view, mathematics can be regarded as a `game' played with strings of symbols according to some precisely defined rules.
 Proofs of the latter kind are called ``formal'' proofs to distinguish them from ``social'' proofs. \end{quotation} Note that a theorem known by one (say $a$) but not by another mathematician (say $b$) is a local truth from the viewpoint of an audience (say $\set{a,b}$).
 An example of a social convention is a work contract (\cf Lemma~\ref{lemma:GettierSigning} and Corollary~\ref{corollary:GettierSigning}).